TrossenRobotics/agilex_limo_docs/_sources/index.rst

     LIMO and the Simulation Table.
 *   :doc:`demos` - The demos will help you understand some of the more advanced capabilities of the LIMO.
-*   :doc:`specifications/specifications` - Contains specification information for the LIMO and the Simulation Table.
+*   :doc:`specifications` - Contains specification information for the LIMO and the Simulation Table.
 *   :doc:`tips_and_tricks` - Small guides unrelated to the demos or the general operation of the robot.